Beneful Medleys Review

 Moving on, we have modified corn starch.
 Modified corn starch is derived from the endosperm of the corn kernel.
 The modified term indicates that the corn starch has been treated or processed in order to expose or improve some property.
 Typically, corn starch is used as a binder in kibble.

-salt is the next ingredient in this recipe.
+The next ingredient in this review is salt.
 Salt is an important mineral for both humans and dogs.
 Depending on the quantity of salt used (which we cannot determine), salt may or may not be a nutritious addition in the recipe.

 The remaining ingredients in this Beneful Medleys recipe are unlikely to affect the overall rating of the product.